tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-3/README.md

 Ans.
 It simplifies repetitive error handling i.e., DRY(Don't Repeat Yourself) principle and can change the code at once and for all.
 #
 - Are there any costs to writing code like this?

+Ans.
+There is slight overhead from additional function calls.
 - Apply `check_error` to all the code in `src/`

 ## Introduction to Compiler Explorer